In this article, you’ll learn how to add comments in Word, as well as two different ways to quickly navigate them.

 If you frequently work with lots of comments in Word, I recommend adding the Comments Group to your Quick Access Toolbar, as pictured below.
+That way you can quickly get at the commenting commands, without having to dig through your Ribbon, which I will show you how to do below.

-[Watch] Adding Comments in Word (w/ Shortcuts)
+[Watch] Adding Comments in Word

-1. Microsoft Ribbon (Adding comments)
+More Information1.
+Microsoft Ribbon (Adding Comments)

 - Select the text (or object) you want to comment on